S222em/hue.ts/README.md

 });
 ```

-**until** is a date when the ratelimit is cleared, and requests will continue.
+**until** is the date when the ratelimit is cleared, and requests will continue.
 Just to be clear, you DON'T have to worry about ratelimits, so don't try to manage ratelimits yourself.

 # Colors